 We can expect nothing short of explosive revelations and heart-wrenching moments to we learn more about the eccentric entrepreneur and creative.
 Especially as it comes off the back of his very public divorce from Kim Kardashian.

 While it is widely known the rapper suffers from mental health issues, it was only apparent to the public during his run for President in 2020.
 At a campaign rally in North Charleston last July, West went on a long and problematic rant whereby he admitted he considered aborting his first daughter, North, before speaking on Black slavery and religion.

 According to reports, the breakdown in West’s mental health amid the months following the event prompted Kardashian to leave the marriage of seven years.
-After months of rumors, Kardashian officially filed for divorce in February 2021.
+After months of rumours, Kardashian officially filed for divorce in February 2021.

 Not much else is known at this point on the forthcoming documentary.
 Stay tuned for further developments.